Russian stock market suspends dollar trades after US sanctions

 Many Russian companies and banks had already reduced their reliance on Western currencies in the two years since Moscow ordered troops into Ukraine, with the Chinese yuan accounting for the majority of foreign currency trades on Moscow Exchange.

-Several banks had spreads -- the difference between the price at which they offer to buy and sell currency -- of between three to 10 rubles on Thursday, a typical rate.
+Several banks had spreads -- the difference between the price at which they offer to buy and sell currency -- of between three to 10 rubles on Thursday morning, a typical rate.

 A few had immediately hiked their exchange rates to as high as 200 rubles per dollar after the sanctions were introduced.